 Common intolerances include lactose intolerance, which is when the body is unable to process lactose, a natural sugar that is found in cow’s milk and products such as ice cream, cheese and yoghurt.
 Some people may be intolerant to naturally occurring food chemicals including glutamates, salicylates and amines, or artificial ones including some colours.

 Glutamate is found naturally in many foods as it improves the flavour of the food.
 Tomatoes, mushroom, cheese are high in glutamates, pure glutamate in the form of monosodium glutamate (MSG) can be added to soups, Asian cooking and snacks to enhance flavour.
 Salicylates are chemicals found naturally in fruits, vegetables, nuts, herbs and spices, honey, juices and many other foods.
-While amines are found in cheese, chocolate and certain fruits including bananas and avocados.
+Amines are found in cheese, chocolate and certain fruits including bananas and avocados.
 If you’re intolerant to naturally occurring food chemicals, there is a high likelihood that you will be allergic to other food additives.
 It is important to consult your doctor or an Accredited Practising Dietitian for diagnosis.

 Is Coeliac Disease an allergy or intolerance?

 Children can suffer from wheat allergies and gluten intolerance, however, coeliac disease does not fall into either of these categories, as it is an autoimmune disease.
 Please read the coeliac disease fact sheet for more information.